VISUAL ARTS 3º E.S.O.

 2. ¿Cómo se consigue un efecto espacial de profundidad?

-3. Cita tres ejemplos perceptivos, explica uno de ellos y dibuja un ejemplo.
+3. Cita tres ejemplos perceptivos, explica uno de ellos y dibuja

 4. ¿Qué efecto visual cumplen estas imágenes?